-See Oracle Multimedia Reference for more information about the SQL/MM Still Image Standard object types.
+Oracle Multimedia Reference for more information about the SQL/MM Still Image Standard object types

-This section contains information about digitized video concepts and using ORDVideo to build video applications or specialized ORDVideo objects.
+This section contains information about digitized video concepts, and information about using ORDVideo to build video applications or specialized ORDVideo objects, in these subsections:

 ORDVideo integrates the storage, retrieval, and management of digitized video data in a database.